pietervdvn/MapComplete/Docs/Making_Your_Own_Theme.md

 The correct way to handle this is to use _This bench does have a backrest_ and _This bench does not have a backrest_ as answers.

 One has to think first in terms of _what is shown to the user if it is known_, only then in terms of _what is the question I want to ask_

+### Using layers to distinguish on attributes

+One layer should portray one kind of physical object, e.g. "benches" or "restaurants".
+It should contain all of them, disregarding other properties.

+One should not make one layer for benches with a backrest and one layer for benches without.
+This is confusing for users and poses problems: what if the backrest status is unknown?
+What if it is some weird value?
+Also, it isn't possible to 'move' an attribute to another layer.

+Instead, make one layer for one kind of object and change the icon based on attributes.

 ### Using layers as filters